ihmcrobotics/ihmc-open-robotics-software/README.md

 You can find all of our other repositories as well as the ones above at https://github.com/ihmcrobotics

 #### ROS API's
 We provide a native ROS 2 API for many of the core components in our software stack.
-You can find the .msg definitions for use in your own projects here: https://github.com/ihmcrobotics/ihmc_interfaces
+You can find the .msg definitions for use in your own projects in this project's ihmc-interfaces folder.

 We have ROS 1 support via the ROS 2 `ros1_bridge` package.
 You can find the ROS 1 message definitions and instructions on using the ROS 1 Bridge here: https://github.com/ihmcrobotics/ihmc_msgs

 #### IDE Support
 Our Gradle models are tested in IntelliJ IDEA (both Community and Ultimate) with the Gradle plugin.
-Eclipse 2018.09+ or higher with the Buildship plugin.
+Eclipse 2021 or higher with the Buildship plugin.
 The Buildship plugin is bundled with the Eclipse IDE for Java Developers (but *not* Java EE Developers).
 It can always be manually installed to any version of Eclipse using the [installation instructions](https://github.com/eclipse/buildship/blob/master/docs/user/Installation.md).

 #### Building .jars
 *IHMC Open Robotics Software* is pre-configured for generating Maven publications.
 You can publish directly from the source code right in to your local Maven